neoito-hub/HR-docs/src/Leave_policy.md

 - Company reserves the right, at its discretion, to change, modify, suspend, or discontinue temporarily or permanently, all or part of the policy at any time.

  ### Paid Leave
 - Two paid leaves will be credited to each employee at the beginning of every month.
-In addition to two paid leaves, one extra bonus paid leave will also get credited in the month of January.
+In addition to two paid leaves, one extra bonus of one paid leave will also get credited in the month of January.
+- A new joining employee who have minimum of 20 working days in the joining month will be provided 2 paid leaves and employees who have minimum of 12 working days in the joining month will be allocated with one paid leave.
+- For a new joining employee, who have more than 2 months of services in the calender year January to December will be provided with one bonus leave.
 - A maximum of 25 paid leaves can be accumulated in a calendar year.
 - A maximum of 12 leaves will be carried forward to next calendar year; remaining leaves will be encashed.
  ### Maternity Leave